MAIASP. 2021. No. 13 N.I. Suvorova ( TO THE QUESTION OF EXPANSION OF the PONTIC SYNCRETIC

 village, Rostov Oblast, which are dated 1st c.
 BCE — 1st c.
 CE.
 Iconographic and

-its way in the region from Pont in 2nd c.
+found its way in the region from Pont in 2nd c.
 BCE.
-The connection of
+The

-fact that they were discovered on Lower Don, as well as in remote regions of
+the fact that they were discovered on Lower Don, as well as in remote regions

-Rostov Oblast, demonstrates that this Pontic syncretic cult was popular among settlers of the eastern periphery
+of Rostov Oblast, demonstrates that this Pontic syncretic cult was popular among settlers of the eastern

 Key words: |